 - [Webinar] Zoom Training for Clergy, Educators, and Lay Leaders: Zoom is a flexible and powerful tool for virtual meetings that can help you maintain social connections even as you’re practicing physical distancing.
 Watch this tutorial on how to Zoom, with a particular focus on the needs of congregational clergy, educators, and lay leaders.

-- The Reform Movement Marketplace: We've just announced an early release of this platform, which offers discounted licenses for livestreaming, virtual meetings, and other vital services to URJ member congregations.
+- The Reform Movement Marketplace: We've recently launched this platform, which offers discounted licenses for livestreaming, virtual meetings, and other vital services to URJ member congregations.

 2. Access Online Liturgical and Music Resources